Radaaron/877a_analog_uart_comms/README.md

 # 877a_analog_uart_comms
-PIC16F877A microcontroller implementation that sends analog pin readings through its UART peripherals.
+PIC16F877A microcontroller implementation that sends analog pin readings through its UART peripherals upon request.